javipacheco/cards-counters-bgg-catalog/doc_en.md

 #### d.
 Blanks

-The "blanks" section contains information on how to blank the properties of other cards.
+The "blanks" section contains information on how to blank the properties of other or the cards itself.
 A card with blanks will apply these conditions to the cards you have played, making them lose their type, base points, bonuses, and penalties.
 Below is the structure and fields of this section.

 In this case, for the game "Fantasy Realms," if you have this card in hand, it blanks all cards where `type` is `army`, `leader`, and `beast` (in the latter case except for the card with identifier `basilisk`).
 For all those cards, base points, bonuses, and penalties will not be counted.